 - Sending huge amount of ICMP packets that leads to consuming the available bandwidth resulting in a Denial of Service.

 - Sending forged ICMP echo packets to network broadcast addresses.
 The broadcast addresses reply with ICMP echo reply packets, resulting in a Denial of Service.

 - Sending an ICMP echo packet larger than the maximum IP packet size that may crash your system.

 You can prevent all these attacks using iptables firewall.

 A good solution is all incoming ICMP traffic should be dropped except responses to outgoing connections.
-For example, all incoming ping (echo-request) packets are dropped, but incoming ping reply (echo reply) packets that are in reply to pings generated on the local host are accepted
+All incoming ping packets are dropped, but incoming ping reply packets that are in reply to pings generated on the local host are accepted.

 You want to create some chains to hold the ICMP-related rules.

 I will create two chains.
-The first I have called ICMP_IN to handle incoming ICMP traffic.
+The first one, I have called ICMP_IN to handle incoming ICMP traffic.
 The second I will call it ICMP_OUT to handle outgoing ICMP traffic.
-User-created chains allow you to better structure your rules and allow you to group related rules that handle specific traffic types.
+User-Defined chains enable you to structure your rules and allow you to group related rules that handle specific traffic types.

 $ iptables -N ICMP_IN